-Coronavirus: US approves plasma therapy to treat treat infection as toll crosses 1.76 lakh
+Coronavirus: US approves plasma therapy to treat infection as toll crosses 1.76 lakh

 Brazil added 23,421 new cases and 494 deaths to its overall tally in the last 24 hours.